A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Evaluation

 All experiments were conducted on a high-performance computing cluster consisting of twenty nodes.
 Each node is equipped with 64 CPU cores, specifically Intel Xeon Gold 6338 CPUs operating at 2.00GHz.
 The system runs Red Hat Enterprise Linux Server version 7.9 and provides 1007GB of memory per node.
 Each invocation of the model checker was executed with one dedicated CPU and memory resources allocated by the scheduler to ensure consistency and reproducibility.
 The model checker is executed in a single thread, and no portfolio is included.
 The weights $w_s$ and $w_p$ in Equation~\ref{eq:reward} are set to 0.65 and 0.35, respectively.
 We emphasize more on the size reduction term here because bonuses in Table~\ref{tab:bonus} consider more on push quality.
 The qualitative magnitudes used in the bonus term are set to: $\gamma_H = 0.4$, $\gamma_M = 0.2$, and $\gamma_L = 0.1$.
 The exploration level $\alpha = 1.0$.
 The penalty factor in size reduction is $\beta=1.5$.
 The penalty in push quality $p_p=0.1$.
 All reward- and bandit-related hyperparameters are fixed globally across the entire benchmark suite to keep a consistent reward scale.

-The benchmark suite comprises a total of 914 model checking problems.
-These include instances from HWMCC'20, HWMCC'24, and HWMCC'25~\cite{HWMCC20Benchmarks,Preiner2025HWMCC25,Preiner2024HWMCC24}.
+The benchmark suite comprises a total of 914 model checking problems from HWMCC'20, HWMCC'24, and HWMCC'25~\cite{HWMCC20Benchmarks,Preiner2025HWMCC25,Preiner2024HWMCC24}.
 To demonstrate the generality of the proposed method, experiments were conducted using rIC3~\cite{ric3} (\href{https://github.com/gipsyh/rIC3/tree/8745148744448206ce8caef68beaea2bbecf57a3}{v1.3.6}). rIC3 is the champion of both bit-level track and word-level track: bit-vectors in HWMCC'24 and HWMCC'25~\cite{HWMCC24,Preiner2025HWMCC25}.

 The baselines in our experiments are the default rIC3 setting (denoted as rIC3-Standard), the rIC3 implementation of CtgDown~\cite{CTG} (denoted as rIC3-CtgDown), and the rIC3 DynAMic setting~\cite{EXCTG} (denoted as rIC3-DynAMic).
 The PA-LinUCB implementation utilizes the Rust crate \texttt{nalgebra} for linear algebra operations, ensuring efficient matrix computations across both platforms.
 The timeout limit for each model checking problem is 3600 seconds in wall-clock time. \looseness=-1